Saved Treasures of Gaza: 5000 Years of History: Preparation and launch

-The IMA had previously held exhibitions related to Palestine including What Palestine Brings to the World in 2023, showing the work of Palestinian artists.
-In 2024, the IMA were preparing for a planned exhibition on Byblos in Lebanon.
-Escalations in the Israel–Hezbollah conflict prevented artefacts from Lebanon being moved outside the country, meaning the exhibition could no longer go ahead.
-Instead the IMA chose to create an exhibition using artefacts from Gaza that had previously been displayed at the IMA and in 2024 were in storage in Geneva.
+The IMA had previously held exhibitions related to Palestine including What Palestine Brings to the World in 2023, which showcased the work of Palestinian artists.
+In 2024, the IMA was preparing for a planned exhibition on Byblos in Lebanon.
+Escalations in the Israel–Hezbollah conflict prevented artefacts in Lebanon from being moved outside the country, meaning the exhibition could no longer go ahead.
+Instead, the IMA chose to create an exhibition using artefacts from Gaza that had previously been displayed at the IMA and were in storage in Geneva.
+The late cancellation of the Byblos exhibition left the IMA with four and a half months to arrange, which was unprecedented for the organisation.
+Items excavated since the 2007 exhibition were included.